DaDaDadeo/Cycle-Print-To-PDF/README.md

 Additional passwords can be created using an “htaccces Authentication generator” available at many internet locations ex: http://www.htaccesstools.com/htpasswd-generator/ .
-The results can be copied and pasted in the .htpasswd file in the main directory of the GET CYCLE web server location.
+The results can be copied and pasted in the .htpasswd file in the main directory of the Batch-Capture web server location.